 The advantage of a barbed wire gate is the distance they can cover.
 Openings of up to 30′ wide can be covered by one gate.

-Wire strand fences like barbed wire and high tensile will allow you to cover more area at a lower cost.
+Wire strand cattle fences like barbed wire and high tensile will allow you to cover more area at a lower cost.
 Wooden style fences will cost more, but are safer for the heard.
 Providing a more visual barrier.

-For more options and ideas on cattle fence, check out our Wooden Farm Fence Designs article.
+For more options and ideas on cattle fences check out our Wooden Farm Fence Designs article.
 It covers more styles of wood farm and ranch fences that are also used for containing farm animals.